rachelfheaton/search-model/README.md

 # If this work is used in academic research, please cite:
 Heaton, R., Hummel, J., Lleras, A., & Buetti, S. (2020).
 A computational account of serial and parallel processing in visual search.
 Journal of Vision, 20(11), 844-844.

-as well as the persistent DOI in the Notice.txt file in this repository.
+as well as the persistent DOI for this repository.

 <a href="https://zenodo.org/badge/latestdoi/703054287"><img src="https://zenodo.org/badge/703054287.svg" alt="DOI"></a>